runpod/docs/docs/runpodctl/overview.md

 - Test changes in real time without rebuilding images.
 - Focus on your code while RunPod handles the infrastructure.

-See [Create your first project](/runpodctl/projects/get-started) for a step-by-step tutorial.
+Get started by learning how to [create your first project](/runpodctl/projects/get-started).

 ## Installation